lucho1/JumpPointSearch/docs/README.md

 Then I conclude this research with [final thoughts](#final-thoughts-and-recommendations) and some [additional information](#links-to-additional-information).

+You can check a [diapositives presentation](https://drive.google.com/open?id=11SCDpKlDce9Gievg4LTOLhFot-Zl2kif) for this research too (helpful for the later exercise).

 ## Introduction to Problem
 As you may deduce, in many games, there is a need to find paths from a location to another, for example, to give a path for a unit to move.
 To do this, we build algorithms in order to find these paths in an automatic manner.
 In this research, we will talk about one specific algorithm, which I will suppose you already know, the A*, in order to find optimizations and improvements for it.